 |Restricted View||NZD $50|

-You can see more information on ticket types at the World of WearableArt Awards Show site official booking site.
+You can see more information on ticket types on our World of WearableArt Awards Show Travel & Ticket Info page.

 7. What are the 2019 WOW show dates and times?